Mrutunjay50/DOCS/architecture_diagrams.md

 # SlashifyTech — Architecture in Diagrams

 Visual companion to [ARCHITECTURE.md](ARCHITECTURE.md).
 Every diagram is **Mermaid** — it renders in VS Code's Markdown preview (with the Mermaid extension) and on GitHub.
-Read top to bottom: from the 10,000-ft system map down to sequences, data, and the build timeline.
+Read top to bottom: from the 10,000-ft system map down to sequences, data, deployment, and the queue.

 > Backend: **Node 20 + Express** gateway · **Django 5 + DRF + Celery** processing engine.
 > Queue: **RabbitMQ** is the single job broker — every async task runs through it, both Node tools (merge, compress, edit, convert) and Django/Celery (OCR, translate, image→PDF).
 Redis is used only for cache/sessions/rate-limits.